knative-extensions/eventing-rabbitmq/samples/trigger-customizations/README.md

 - Set `KO_DOCKER_REPO` to an accessible container registry

 ## Overview

-This doc and demos highlight the various customizations that can be done on a Trigger along with their usecases and implications.

-### Trigger Pre-Fetch Count
-Trigger has a configurable annotation `rabbitmq.eventing.knative.dev/prefetchCount`.
-The following are effects of setting this parameter to `n`:

-- Prefetch count is set on the RabbitMQ channel and queue created for this trigger.
-The channel will receive a maximum of `n` number of messages at once.
-- The trigger will create `n` workers to consume messages off the queue and dispatch to the sink.

-If this value is unset, it will default to `1`.
-This means the trigger will only handle one event at a time.
-This will preserve the order of the messages in a queue but will make the trigger a bottleneck.
-A slow processing sink will result in low overall throughput.
-Setting a value higher than 1 will result in `n` events being handled at a time by the trigger but ordering won't be guaranteed as events are sent to the sink.

 The following demo highlights the benefits and tradeoffs of setting the prefetch count to > 1 and leaving it as 1.

 #### Configuration